Sreedhanya Suresh

+Early life and education

+Sreedhanya Suresh was born and raised in Kerala, India.
+She hails from the Kurichiya tribal community, an indigenous group in the Wayanad district of Kerala.
+Despite facing various socio-economic challenges, Sreedhanya's determination and dedication towards education propelled her forward.
+She completed her schooling from a local government school and then pursued a Bachelor's degree in Zoology from St. Joseph's College, Devagiri.

 Background

 Sreedhanya Suresh belong to Kurichiya tribal family in Wayanad, Kerala.
 Her parents, Suresh and Kamala are daily wage labourers who trade in bows and arrows in the local market.
 As a child growing up in an unfinished house, she did not have access to the basic amenities of life.
 She grew up in the Ambalkkolly tribal settlement in Wayanad district.
 A leaking roof and even clothes lined up to make do for walls in the house do not deter Sreedhanya from her being a good student during her schooldays.
 In spite of all the difficulties and poverty, education remained a priority and this proved fruitful for the whole family.

+Career

+In her first attempt in 2018, she secured an All India Rank of 410 and became the first person from the tribal community to qualify for the IAS.

+After successfully clearing the examination, Sreedhanya underwent rigorous training at the Lal Bahadur Shastri National Academy of Administration (LBSNAA) in Mussoorie, Uttarakhand.
+The academy is renowned for nurturing and grooming aspiring civil servants.